Never tell a Yale man to "sit on it."

 Capp had long been a national celebrity himself and, by the 70s, known as an outspoken right-wing establishment figure who had in recent years parodied the "lefty" likes of Joan Baez and Johnny Carson in his work.
 Here Cronkite gets off easier than most, a mere mock in a bird christened the "Water Kronkitingale."

-well established that the once-"beluvvid" Li'l Abner was running out of high-octane plots and running mainly on counter-counter-cultural fumes.
+It was also pretty well established that the once-"beluvvid" Li'l Abner was running out of high-octane plots and running mainly on counter-counter-cultural fumes.
 Here, Daisymae is on a journey to find a treasure to attract a date for a familiar Dogpatch character archetype named "Dateless" Brown.
 First, they must get their itinerary from the equally subtly named "Crooked Miles," each using her best assets (click to enlarge):

 I won't give away all the details, but the gals must follow an insistent divining rod in the form of a twisted piece of barbed wire.
 Now that the table's been set, dig in: